 When using derivative financial instruments not dealt OTC, the Sub-Fund must ensure a risk-spreading that may not exceed 30% of its assets via an appropriate diversification of such derivative financial instruments' underlying assets.
-With the same objective, when entering into transactions dealt OTC, the counterparty risk must, as the case may be, be limited in a similar way in consideration of the relevant counterparty's quality and status: (i) when dealing with first class financial institutions specialised in this type of transactions, the counterparty risk exposure must be limited to 100% of the Sub-Fund's assets whilst (ii) when dealing with counterparties not qualifying as first class financial institutions specialised in this type of transactions, the counterparty risk exposure must be limited to 30% of the Sub-Fund's assets.
+With the same objective, when entering into transactions dealt OTC, the counterparty risk must, as the case may be, be limited in a similar way in consideration of the relevant counterparty's quality and status: (i) when dealing with first class financial institutions specialised in this type of transactions, the counterparty risk exposure must be limited to 100% of the Sub-Fund's assets whilst (ii) when dealing with counterparty risk exposure must be limited to 30% of the Sub-Fund's assets.

-The Sub-Fund's total leverage will be generated by the use of borrowing only and will not exceed 150% of the net assets of the Sub-Fund, whether calculated in accordance with the gross method or the commitment method.
+The Sub-Fund's total leverage calculated in accordance with the gross method will not exceed 150% of the net assets of the Sub-Fund.
+The Sub-Fund's total leverage calculated in accordance with the commitment method will not exceed 150% of the net assets of the Sub-Fund.